+- \triangleright Telephone 405-744-5777,

+- ▷ Email: lisa.mantini@okstate.edu,

+- \triangleright FAX number: 405-744-8275.

+\triangleright Course Times: Online students watch video available on D2L or may attend lectures in class on MTWR 10:30-11:45 AM in AGH 201 if you are in town.

-- ▷ Telephone 405-744-5777, - \triangleright Email: lisa.mantini@okstate.edu, - \triangleright FAX number: 405-744-8275. - \triangleright Course Times: MTWR 10:30-11:45 AM in AGH 201. - \triangleright Instructor's office hours: TWR 1:30-2:30 PM and by appointment. - MLSC: There will be drop-in tutoring hours for this course at the MLSC, located on the fifth floor of Edmon Low Library, held by tutor Kameron McCombs, TR 2:30-5:00 PM. - Prerequisites: Calculus III (MATH 2163), and either a background in theoretical mathematics from Introduction to Modern Algebra (MATH 3613) or permission of instructor. - Course Objectives: The aim of this course is to revisit our study of calculus from a theoretical viewpoint.
+\triangleright Instructor's office hours: TWR 1:30-2:30 PM in person in my office, MSCS 410, and by appointment either in person, via skype, or on the phone, days or evenings.

+- MLSC: There will be drop-in tutoring hours for this course at the MLSC, on the fifth floor of Edmon Low Library, held by tutor Kameron McCombs, TR 2:30-5:00 PM. - Prerequisites: Calculus III (MATH 2163), and either a background in theoretical mathematics from Introduction to Modern Algebra (MATH 3613) or permission of instructor. - Course Objectives: The aim of this course is to revisit our study of calculus from a theoretical viewpoint.
 Our goals are to - help students learn preliminary content in proof techniques, sets, relations, and functions, as it is needed to develop a deeper understanding of (a) sequences and convergence, and (b) functions of a real variable, limits, and continuity.
 This content is required for further study in mathematics including Advanced Calculus. - help students learn the thought processes and techniques used in mathematical reading, writing and problem solving, such as the structure and importance of mathematical definitions, the deductive logic used in mathematical proof, and the techniques used in reading and writing rigorous mathematics.